-The dental team includes the principal dentist, three associate dentists, two dental nurses, a dental hygiene therapist, a receptionist and a practice manager.
-The practice has two treatment rooms.
+The dental team includes two principal dentists, seven associate dentists, a visiting dental implantologist, eight dental nurses, a dental hygienist and two receptionists.
+A practice manager and treatment co-ordinator support the dental team.
+The practice has five treatment rooms.

-The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+The practice is owned by a partnership and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at No1 Victoria Terrace Dental Clinic is the practice manager.
+The registered manager at Ryton Dental Clinic is one of the principal dentists.

-On the day of inspection, we collected 23 CQC comment cards filled in by patients.
+On the day of inspection, we collected 28 CQC comment cards filled in by patients.
 These provided a positive view of the dental team and care provided by the practice.

-During the inspection we spoke with two dentists, one dental nurse and the practice manager.
+During the inspection we spoke with five dentists, three dental nurses, a receptionist, the treatment co-ordinator and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.